 Osaka During Autumn

 Osaka is cool and pleasant during the months of autumn or fall.
 The weather is perfect for outdoor attractions, especially if you’re visiting historic sites.
 Recommended places are Shi Tennoji Temple, Sumiyoshi Taisha, and the Museum of Housing & Living.
-Although the Kaiyukan Aquarium is good anytime, the nearby Tempozan giant Ferris wheel is great views before winter sets in.
+Although the Kaiyukan Aquarium is good anytime, the nearby Tempozan Giant Ferris Wheel has great views before winter sets in.
 Shinsekai near Tennoji Tsutenkaku Tower has lots of heart-warming Osaka fast foods to enjoy amid a colorful vibey atmosphere.

 Osaka During Winter